peanutsformonkeys/raspberry-monerod/README.md

 ![](/images/GParted-SPACE.png)

-There should no be 3 pending operations:
+There should now be 3 pending operations:

 ![](/images/GParted-Pending.png)